at-manos/flipper-swdocs/docs/overview/intro.md

 # Software Diagram

-Before getting into any programming, I think it's important to get a quick glance at some terms you'll be encountering.
+Before getting into any programming, I think it's important to get a quick glance at some of the terms you'll be encountering.